 Facebook’s ad targeting options allow you to capture a specific demographic.
-You wouldn’t want to target seniors over 65 for the latest gadget, as seniors are not as tech savvy as the younger generation.
-And you wouldn’t target cities like Hamilton or Niagara Falls for your therapeutic massage services that is based in Toronto because most people will not drive that far for a massage.
+You wouldn’t want to target seniors over 65 for the latest gadget, as seniors are not as tech-savvy as the younger generation.
+And you wouldn’t target cities like Hamilton or Niagara Falls for your therapeutic massage services that are based in Toronto because most people will not drive that far for a massage.
 In any case, make sure to determine what your target audience is, and where they live.
 You will get more targeted clicks, and it will save you money by not targeting the wrong audience.

-Use High Quality Pictures
+Use High-Quality Pictures

-We tend to view the photo on an advertisement before we actually read the text.
+We tend to view the photo in an advertisement before we actually read the text.
 This is not surprising since nearly 80% of the impact of an advertisement is created in the image.
 There’s nothing worse than viewing an image of a product and not being able to clearly see the product.
 Whether it’s because of low resolution or a poor camera angle, this will deter customers from reading your ad.
 Make sure the image is crisp, sharp, and has a detailed focal point.
-If you’re selling men’s high-end watches, you wouldn’t want a full body shot of the man wearing the watch – you would barely be able to see the watch from that far.
+If you’re selling men’s high-end watches, you wouldn’t want a full-body shot of the man wearing the watch – you would barely be able to see the watch from that far.
 Instead, a close upper-body shot with the watch being the focal point would work much better.